 If you have further questions, please contact us:

-In the event that you would like to provide excerpts of your book to inquiring journalists, book reviewers or other media interested in reprinting portions of your book for publicity, please notify inquiring parties that requests for excerpts may be processed through an online Permissions Request Form.
-Alternately, requests can be mailed or faxed to the following address:
+In the event that you would like to provide excerpts of your book to inquiring journalists, book reviewers or other media interested in reprinting portions of your book for publicity, please reach out to firstname.lastname@example.org.

 If you have further questions, please contact our Contracts and Rights Manager.